As a Man Thinketh – The Power of Right Thought

 • A professional golf player will focus on the flag at the hole–completely tuning out the water hazard to the left and the wooded rough to the right–and envision her swing, the flight of the ball, and the outcome of a well executed shot.

-• A man trying to get in shape will envision participating in weekend 5K runs with his daughter, watching his young son grow up and graduate from college, and going on a Hawaii vacation with his wife.
+• A man who has been warned by his doctor that he needs to lose weight will envision participating in weekend 5K runs with his daughter, watching his young son grow up and graduate from college, and going on a Hawaii vacation with his wife (looking healthy and fit in a bathing suit).

 • Here’s an example Allen uses in “As a Man Thinketh”: